In this article, you will learn:

 That recall is known as a Query of Queries.
 Any query that retrieves data from a recordset is a Query of Queries.
 It can also be known as a Memory Query because recordsets can be formed in other ways than the cfquery tag.

-ColdFusion QoQ can used for other queries as well.
-For example, you can actually query a non-query database object as well.
+ColdFusion QoQ can also be used for other queries.
+For example, you can query a non-query database object.

 It’s a super handy feature that has many benefits.